 The downside, the battery can run out very quickly, especially if you run your clipper through a very thick or coarse coat.
 When the battery has run out, you will have to either replace or recharge it.

 Another thing to look for is the customized blade length.
 This varies from brand to brand, but usually, cordless dog clippers come with 5 different cutting lengths (#9, #10, #15, #30, #40) that you can switch.
-Your choice is only limited to those 5 cutting lengths, and this is a big disadvantage for advanced users that need a wide range of cutting length for different haircuts styles.
+Your choice is only limited to those 5 cutting lengths, and this is a big disadvantage for advanced users that need a wide range of cutting lengths for different haircuts styles.

 Corded Dog Clipper